moxtron/callandor/README.md

 Fixed-wing flight computer for the RP2040, written in Zig & C, using the [MicroZig](https://github.com/ZigEmbeddedGroup/microzig) framework.

-> **Status:** Milestone M2 in progress — RC pass-through working; mixer and failsafe watchdog implemented and bench-tested.
+> **Status:** Milestone M2 completed — RC pass-through working; mixer and failsafe watchdog implemented and bench-tested.

 ---